Jiangnan-Xia/ECE228_PR_25SP_Sesimic/README.md

 <h2>Notes</h2>

 Use the data folder provided by a link in the "Data for LSTM without Impact" folder.
 Install the specified packages and run the cells in order.
 This process will automatically upload the data and split it into training and testing sets.
-You can manually adjust the global hyperparameters, including seq_len set to 500, stride to 5, batch_size to 64, grid search epochs to 50, final training epochs to 50, test_ratio to 0.2, and step_size to 10.
+You can manually adjust the global hyperparameters, including seq_len set to 500, stride to 5, batch_size to 64, test_size to 0.2, grid search epochs to 50, final training epochs to 50, and step_size to 10.
 Pre-trained models are included in Models folder.

 <h1>For LSTM_Impact_Contact_Force.ipynb and LSTM_Impact_Floor_Acceleration.ipynb</h1>